What is Drug Checking

 Drug checking can:

-✅ Identify up to 4–5 substances that may be present in a sample
+✅ Identify up to 5-6 substances that may be present in a sample from a large reference library

-✅ Determine whether a sample contains fentanyl and some fentanyl analogues
+✅ Determine whether a sample contains fentanyl or fentanyl analogues with a fentanyl test strip

-✅ Determine whether a sample contains benzodiazepines and some benzo analogues
+✅ Determine whether a sample contains benzodiazepines with a benzodiazepine test strip

-✅ Help reduce risk by providing information about what is actually in a substance, allowing people to make better-informed decisions and use more safely.
+✅ Help reduce risk by providing information about what in a sample, allowing people to make better-informed decisions about their substance use and health.

 Drug checking cannot:

-❌ Detect substances present in small amounts (less than about 5%) using the FTIR
+❌ Detect substances present in small amounts (less than about 5-10% of the total sample composition) using the FTIR

 ❌ Determine the exact percentages of what is in a sample

-❌ Detect new or unknown substances that are not in our reference database
+❌ Identify new or unknown substances that are not in the reference libraries

-❌ Reliably distinguish between specific substances with a similar chemical make-up (e.g. 2C- family, fentanyl analogues)
+❌ Always distinguish between specific substances with a similar chemical make-up (e.g. 2C- family, fentanyl analogues)

 ➡️ Start low, go slow.